gregorbj/Archive-VisionEval/README.md

   - [VE modules](https://github.com/gregorbj/VisionEval/tree/master/sources/modules) such as VESimHouseholds and VESyntheticFirms
   - VE models such as the pilot version of [VERPAT](https://github.com/gregorbj/VisionEval/tree/master/sources/models/VERPAT)
   - [VE GUI](https://github.com/gregorbj/VisionEval/tree/master/sources/VEGUI) graphical user interface and scenario viewer / visualizer for running and viewing results of VE models
 - The **api** directory contains documentation of the model system.
-The *model_system_design.md* document is the most complete at the present time.
+The [model system design](https://github.com/gregorbj/VisionEval/blob/master/api/model_system_design.md) document is the most complete at the present time.

 # Getting Started
 The installation and setup steps are: